Ginsbourger/ginsbourger.github.io/_pages/about.md

 ---

-I am currently serving as Director of the [Institute of Mathematical Statistics and Actuarial Science](http://www.imsv.unibe.ch/index_eng.html) of the [University of Bern](http://www.unibe.ch), where I am also heading the Uncertainty Quantification and Spatial Statistics Group.
+I am currently serving as Director of the [Institute of Mathematical Statistics and Actuarial Science](http://www.imsv.unibe.ch/index_eng.html) of the [University of Bern](http://www.unibe.ch), where I am heading the Uncertainty Quantification and Spatial Statistics Group.
 My office (009) is located at Alpeneggstrasse 22, 3012 Bern, Switzerland.

 In recent months, I spent a substantial part of my time at [Isaac Newton Institute](https://www.newton.ac.uk/) (Cambridge, UK), where I have been organizing the programme [Representing, calibrating & leveraging prediction uncertainty from statistics to machine learning](https://www.newton.ac.uk/event/rcl/)